shivayan-bora/react-task-tracker-prop-drilling/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm server`
+Will start the JSON server which acts like a pseudo-backend to fetch data.
+It uses `db.json` as a pseudo-database which contains all the data.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\